chrislarkee/CaveControl/README.md

  Special Thanks to [jmusarra](https://github.com/jmusarra), whose [Pyjector](https://github.com/chrislarkee/Pyjector) was useful for emulating the projectors while working from home.

- Written by Chris Larkee, 4/29/21.
+ Written by Chris Larkee, 5/7/21.

 ## Instructions

 ### For the command line:
-- Type "python christie.py" to see a list of available commands.
+- Type "python christie.py" to see a list of available commands for the projector.
+For example, "python christie.py on" , will turn on all 10 projectors.
-- Type "python christie.py on" , for example, to turn on all 10 projectors.
+- Type "python marantz.py" to see a list of available commands for the audio system.

 ```
 $ python christie.py